LiranBratk/LiranBratk/README.md

 Fullstack Web Developer
 -----------------------

-programming around 6years🧓 Currently in HS👶 passion for advancing in all of my skills and problem solving.
+programming around 6years🧓 Currently in HS👶 passion for advancing in all of my skills and learning more🧠.

 *   🌍  I'm based in Israel
 *   🧠  I'm currently learning C# and FPGA&VHDL